 Here are the top five scary facts about package mail theft and how to prevent it:

-- It’s more common than you think.
 Porch pirating is a massive issue across the United Kingdom, according to Citizens Advice 5.5 million consumers have a parcel stolen every year.
 Police data from our 2022 freedom of information request shows the average stolen parcel is worth more than £115.
-Apartment communities with parcels left in the lobby area can be a target for porch pirates since they take the opportunity to get their hands on multiple parcels at once.
+Apartment communities with parcels left in the lobby or in communal area facilities can be a target for porch pirates since they take the opportunity to get their hands on multiple parcels at once.

-- Neighbourhood watches and home security cameras don’t help.
 While it would be nice to think that having a neighbourhood watch or a home security system would deter suspicious activity and package theft, the sad reality is that this just isn’t the case.
-A video doorbell camera, home security camera, or home security system can serve as a partial deterrent for porch pirates, but they rarely provide leads about the porch piracy for police to follow when footage of suspicious activity is handed over to law enforcement.
+A video doorbell camera, home security camera, or home security system can serve as a partial deterrent for the porch pirate, but they rarely provide leads about the porch piracy for police to follow when footage of suspicious activity is handed over to law enforcement.
 Additionally, a lock box on your porch can be costly, hard to install, take up valuable space on your porch, and may even block your door.